worfsmile/RoundTableDice/README.md

   - calm player consider the dices on hands and make the conservative decision
   - radical player consider the dices on hands and make the aggressive decision
   - deepseek player deepseek with the content

+- show history
+- hide history

+- next turn
+- run to the end